Sick Leave in Switzerland: All You Need To Know

 Child sick leave in Switzerland

-Perhaps you’re also wondering what happens when a loved one is sick, and you need to take care of them.
-Do you request sick leave to take care of your child, spouse, or partner if they’re impaired?
+Perhaps you’re also wondering what happens when a loved one is sick and you must care for them.
+Do you request sick leave to care for your child, spouse, or partner if impaired?

 Employees in Switzerland are also entitled to sick leave to care for a sick loved one.
 Under the country’s labor laws, employees qualify for paid sick leave to care for the following family members: